-Whiplash can present as stiffness or soreness in the neck that can gradually worsen if left untreated.
-An estimated 15% to 40% of patients who have untreated acute neck pain will eventually develop chronic neck pain.
+Whiplash is one of the most common car accident issues that can occur even at low speeds.
 The majority of car accidents are rear-impact collisions that occur at speeds of 14 mph or less.
 While these low-speed collisions may not be enough to damage the vehicle, damage to the neck in the form of whiplash can occur at speeds as low as 2.5 mph.

 In a car accident injury, sciatica can be caused when the sciatic nerve is compressed or otherwise injured.
 This can cause tingling and numbness in the buttocks and legs as well as radiating pain that moves down the legs and into the feet.
 Left untreated, sciatica can be debilitating.

 Lower back pain

-Lower back pain can involve the soft tissues and muscles of the back, including the quadrature lumborum, a large band of muscle that wraps around the back of the waist.
+Lower back pain can involve the soft tissues and muscles of the back, including the quadrature lumborum, a large band of muscle that wraps around the back of your waist.
 These muscles can experience bruising and trauma during a car accident.
 Additionally, the lumbar spine can sustain fractures or movement of the vertebrae that can result in lower back pain.

 Of all types of back pain, lower back pain is the most common type.
 Chronic lower back pain can result in years of lost wages and lost time with friends and family.
-For patients who already experience intermittent back pain, a car accident may worsen their condition.
+For patients who already experience intermittent back pain, a car accident may also worsen their condition.

 Mid and upper back pain

 The thoracic region of the spine is generally very stiff in most people.
 It also provides the structure and stability needed to protect vital internal organs.
-Pain in this area due to car accident injuries can have lasting effects on patients’ ability to function in their daily lives.
+Pain in this area due to car accident injuries can have lasting effects on a patients’ ability to function in their daily lives.

-Treatment options for car accident injuries
+Treatments for car accident injuries